Ridowan-sajid/Asp.Net-Note/README.md

 ## Model

 **Model is like a blueprint to create Object.
-Example: We have a Register class which has some field(name,age,password,gender).
-Then we can create some object which data are being taken through the registration form.
-With those data we can create Register Object.
+Example: We have a Customer class which has some field(name,age,password,gender).
+Then we can create some object which data are being taken through the Registration form.
+With those data we can create Customer Object.
 We can create as many object as we want through that form.**

 **We create model inside Model folder**

 **Example of a Model**

-**Login.cs**
+**Customer.cs**

        using System;
        using System.Collections.Generic;